The Queen of Sheba's Pearls: Reception and reviews

 A number of positive reviews followed the release of The Queen of Sheba's Pearls.
 Variety magazine called the film "unquestionably [Nutley's] most substantial movie to date."

-Sandra Hall, an Australian critic, provides a more clouded review of the film, saying that while Nutley is "not great on plot mechanics and narrative dovetailing.
+Sandra Hall, an Australian critic, provided a more mixed review of the film, saying that Nutley is "not great on plot mechanics and narrative dovetailing.
 He's into vignettes rather than the big picture.
 Yet in its anecdotal way, the film somehow hangs together, shaping itself into a benign and sunny take on a plot device we've often seen before in films - about a fraying household rejuvenated by the presence of a seductive stranger."
-However, while critics, film analysts, and awards committees agreed that the film has superb casting and behind the scenes elements it is not especially popular or well-known with the general public as evidenced by the lack of comments and support on a number of public review sites including Flixster and Rotten Tomatoes.
+However, while critics, film analysts, and awards committees agreed that the film has superb casting and behind the scenes elements, it is not especially popular or well-known with the general public, as evidenced by the lack of comments and support on a number of public review sites including Flixster and Rotten Tomatoes.